ghislainv/riskmapjnr/README.md

-# jnr-vcs-deforestation-risk
+# riskmapjnr

-Mapping deforestation risk with JNR-VCS method
+Mapping deforestation risk using the JNR-VCS methodology